 The Web Content Accessibility Guidelines, the current standard in the field, offers an algorithm to check whether the combination of two colours is accessible.
 This algorithm is used by many design professionals to inform their colour choices.
 But it is not perfect.

 Its excessive simplicity causes false positives and negatives.
 In the best case, that might result in a poorer colour palette; in the worst, in less accessible digital products.
-The coming version of the standard, WCAG 3, will introduce a new, more sophisticated algorithm that makes up for the older one’s shortcomings.
+The coming version of the standard, WCAG 3, is expected to introduce a new, more sophisticated algorithm that makes up for the older one’s shortcomings.

 It’s called Accessible Perceptual Contrast Algorithm (APCA).